 Cinco De Mayo (May 5)

 Cinco De Mayo is often a caricature holiday even though it has high regard for those of Mexican heritage.
 In this environment, you should urge advertisers to create ads that promote the fun associated with the day as well as its deeper meaning.
 Many consumers will want to celebrate, so advertisers should tap into the demand.
-A great concept to consider for advertisers is supporting or hosting a local cultural event to drive interest and sales around this holiday.
+A great concept for them to consider is supporting or hosting a local cultural event to drive interest and sales around this holiday.

-Mother’s Day (May 14)
+Mother’s Day (May 11)

-Retailers, spas and restaurants often have Mother’s Day promotions.
-Everyone wants to remember mom on this special day.
-Spending on the day rose to $31.7 billion in 2022.
 Some trends regarding what people are spending on include gifts that are unique and create memories.
 Gift givers also crave convenience in shopping and are cost conscious.
 Additionally, young consumers want to give a gift of experience for the holiday.
-The NRF (National Retail Federation) defined the top gift categories: greeting cards, flowers and special outings.
+The NRF defined the top gift categories as greeting cards, flowers and special outings.

 Restaurants have special Mother’s Day brunches or lunches.
 Those advertisers should speak to celebrating moms and instruct listeners or watchers on making reservations.
-Not having a reservation system for big holidays can frustrate consumers, so make sure restaurants include this message in their advertising.
+Not having a reservation system for big holidays can frustrate people, so make sure restaurants include this message in their advertising.

-Memorial Day (May 29)
+Memorial Day (May 26)

 Memorial Day is another chance for a three-day weekend for many.
 Quick getaways to beaches or other destinations are popular.
 Targeted display ads and SEM are good digital techniques for advertisers looking to boost holiday travel spending.

-Father’s Day (June 18)
+Father’s Day (June 15)

 With this insight, you can make a case for advertisers that offer these goods to promote them heavily.
 Some concepts advertisers in the space could use include things like “gift dad this product for his new-found hobbies,” as that’s something relevant.
-To play into this theme, advise your customers to use social media, display ads, radio and TV spots, and OTT/CTV.
+To play into this theme, advise your customers to use social media, display ads, radio spots, and OTT/CTV.

 Gifts don’t have to be unique; the advertising does.
 Pitch them something catchy that combines the fun of dads with their products.